2024 Raleigh Christmas Parade signals start of holiday season

 The decision to not have vehicles in 2023 came a year after 11-year-old Hailey Brooks was tragically killed by a truck pulling a float in the parade.

-The weather is going to feel a lot like Christmas for the parade.
-The sun will be out and temperatures will be on the colder side.
-This is a stark departure from last year which was one of the warmest parade days in over a decade.
+The weather felt a lot like Christmas for the parade.
+The sun was out and temperatures were on the colder side.
+That was a stark departure from last year which was one of the warmest parade days in over a decade.

-Temperatures will be in the upper 40s to start the parade and in the mid 50s for the end of the parade.
+Temperatures were in the upper 40s to start the parade and in the mid 50s for the end of the parade.

-Combine those wind gusts with shadows of the high-rise buildings in downtown Raleigh, and you might find you still need a jacket for the event.